Table of Contents

 Code licensed as BSD, see LICENSE.txt

 Tiny BASIC Web (TBW hereafter) is an interpreted, interactive BASIC which can be embedded in a web page.
+The purpose is to make interactive menus and mini-games easy to deploy.
+It's not a fully-baked programming environment, and not usable on command-line, both of which exist in many other places.

 Level 2 is as below.